jerryq0101/csgo-mkt-may/README.md

 The promise will not be resolved until the `const result = search(query)` is processed, so there is processing for our application callstack.
 And thus, I needed to put this in a setTimeout chunk to minimize clogging of the callstack considering other interactions (with 0ms as I don't need any delay in my setTimeout).

 Since my "heavy search task" actually only takes ~1-2 seconds, it suffices to be placed in one setTimeout.
 But, for **heavier** processes, it would be best to break a big `setTimeouts` into smaller `setTimeouts` inside of the `Promise`, which would run linearly and allow them to be inserted into the callstack in a more elegant fashion.

+There are plenty of resources on the above, so don't hesitate to do a quick google search.

+#### The end: I think this is pretty much it for my learnings.
+Happy deving

+---

 ## Other ReactJS Libraries used
 * [react-grid-layout](https://github.com/react-grid-layout/react-grid-layout)